joanromerodev/turing-machine/README.md

 ## Description

-The Turing Machine Simulator allows users to visualize how a Turing Machine processes binary data according to configurable rules.
+The Turing Machine simulator allows users to visualize how a Turing Machine processes binary data according to configurable rules.
 It includes key components to display and modify the tape and program states, alongside explanations of the primary concepts.

 ## Technologies